 The typeface combination consists of two typefaces plus an additional one for information bites.
 Raleway is used for headings and subheadings, in a heavyweight.
 The geometric sans serif font communicates activeness and boldness.
 Founders Grotesk Text, is used for body copy.
 The font used has some quirkiness to it as it is inspired by classic grotesks.
 For short information bites, IBM Plex Mono is used.
 This font has a more technical feel to it that matches the display of information that it will be used for.

 The flowchart displays the navigation flow and the content blocks of all pages.
 This overview was helpful while sketching out the wireframes.

 First wireframes were made low fidelity by sketching.
 I made sure to cover the MVP first (map search and list collaboration), and worked around this.
 Following the principle of Jakob’s Law, the menu of the main map search is positioned on the left side.
 To leverage existing mental models of the user, having knowledge of familiar products such as Google Maps and Airbnb.

 Digital wireframes were made using Figma, according to the low fidelity sketches.
 I printed these prototypes out to easily make notes and iterate the design with pencil.
 I found this step helpful, by printing out the design I looked at it from another perspective than using Figma.

 Interface elements for the Trailsummit exploration tool.
 Atomic designs’ atoms and molecules.

 The exploration tool of Trailsummit consists of a large screen-filling interface including a map and an information panel.
 The user can switch between explore, a list with saved items and the route planner within the information panel.
-The explore tab in the information panel provides search of says, trails and other points of interests such as bike shops.
+The explore tab in the information panel provides search of stays, trails and other points of interest such as bike shops.
 This interface uses a topography map, the second image in the carousel shows the app with satellite content.